ham-radio-software/D-Rats/README.md

 from the files section of <https://groups.io/g/d-rats> group.

-You must be a member of the <https://groups.io/g/d-rats> group and logged in to the web page in order for thed ownload link of
+You must be a member of the <https://groups.io/g/d-rats> group and logged in to the web page in order for the download link of
 <https://groups.io/g/d-rats/files/D-Rats>.

 Currently prebuilt MSI packages are available for Microsoft Windows,